 You're giving advice to your son, who's getting bad grades in school.
-You want to tell him how to be more successful in his studies.
-You say:
+You give him this advice to be more successful in his studies.

 It's all about self-discipline.

 This is something you say when you're giving someone advice on how to do something well.
 When you think that the key to success is just one thing, you say "it's all about ___".
 For example, when talking about career success, people often say: